 TheComprehensive Online Final Exam is a multiple-choice exam that covers the entire semester of course material.
 The Comprehensive Final Exam is taken in the classroom on one of the school's computers without access to any reference material.
 Students will be allowed blank paper and a pen.

 The student must obtain a passing score on both the Comprehensive Skills and Online Final Exams to pass the course.
 The online and skills-based final exams must be taken by the student to complete the course.

 Copying and/or printing of any test will result in your being dropped from the class.

 Printing of the curriculum is not allowed.

-You must pass the skills based final to pass the class.
+You must pass the skills-based and comprehensive online final exams to pass the class.

 X. STUDENTS RESPONSIBILITIES AND EXPECTATIONS

 The Cisco instructors want to see our students succeed.
 We have used our experience teaching the OEOE classes to write the following rules to benefit the success of our students.